To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Standard sleeper set up as a 2-berth, with blind down & washstand open.
 Each room can be used with 1, 2 or 3 beds.
 Larger photo.

-Same sleeper with beds folded away & seats folded out, washstand closed.
+Same sleeper with beds folded away, washstand closed.
 Similar to a deluxe, but without the shower & toilet.
 Larger photo.

-Deluxe sleepers are virtually identical to standard, a bit more floorspace & compact shower & toilet instead of washstand.
+Deluxe sleepers are almost identical to standard, but with compact shower & toilet instead of washstand.
 Larger photo.

 Just like a hotel, the corridor in a Comfortline sleeping-car.
 There's a shower at end of the corridor for standard sleeper passengers.